lilindu/liftover/README.md

 ## Blocks File Generation

-Goal: Produce high‑confidence, contiguous A→B and B→A blocks that map the PomBase reference to the Leupold consensus with strand and contig annotations suitable for liftover.
+Goal: Produce high‑confidence, contiguous A→B and B→A blocks that map the PomBase reference to the Leupold clade consensus with strand and contig annotations suitable for liftover.

 Inputs:
 - A (source): PomBase reference chromosomes I/II/III (FASTA)
-- B (target): Leupold consensus chromosomes I/II/III (FASTA)
+- B (target): Leupold clade consensus chromosomes I/II/III (FASTA)

 **Run Alignment**
 - Command: